DWashington3/Credit_Risk_Analysis/README.md

-# Credit Risk Analysis with Machine LEarning
+# Credit Risk Analysis with Machine Learning

 ## Overview
 Machine learning is used to determine credit risk for those whom issue loans.
 In this model I utilized imbalanced-learn and scikit-learn libraries to preform these methods on my data.